bdoms/gae_scaffold/readme.md

 GAE Scaffold takes care of a lot of annoying boilerplate so that you write less code.
 It provides helper functions to do things like automatically render human readable errors or output JSON.
-It also includes a library of Git submodules to handle a wide array of common tasks like sessions, cache-busting, minification, and testing.
+It also includes a library of Git submodules to handle a wide array of common tasks like sessions, deployment, cache-busting, minification, and testing.
 GAE Scaffold's included templates use HTML5 with UTF-8 by default.

 ## What It Isn't